Remiswl/necromunda_symfony/README.md

 	* Make sure that each gang name is unique
 	* Allow the player to choose an image for his gang (gang's arms, gangers' faces, etc.)
 * Manage your gang
-	* Make possible to add territories
+	* Make possible to add territories and display them
 	* Display gangers' equipment, skills and injuries
 * Manager gangers
 	* Add equîpment, skills and injuries
 	* Modify image
 	* set default image
 	* add a list of images the player can choose
-	* @Route: add a slig with the ganger's name
+	* @Route: add a slug with the ganger's name
 * ~~Houses~~
 * ~~Resources~~
 * Settings
-	* add and modify weapons and their properties
+	* add and modify weapons
-	* add and modify territories and their properties
+	* modify territories
 	* etc.
 * Finish create database (see details below)